aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/saveas/ods-to-pptx/_index.md

 ---
 title: Save ODS as PPTX API for Android
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Android to save ODS format file as PPTX format file.
 url: /android/saveas/ods-to-pptx/
 ---